-- Additional control register - One 8-bit control registers have been added. - Enhanced instructions - Addressing modes of bit-manipulation instructions have been enhanced. - Two-bit shift instructions have been added - Instructions for saving and restoring multiple registers have been added.
+- Additional control register

+- One 8-bit control registers have been added.

+- Enhanced instructions

+- Addressing modes of bit-manipulation instructions have been enhanced.

+- Two-bit shift instructions have been added.

+- Instructions for saving and restoring multiple registers have been added.

+- A test and set instruction has been added.

+- Higher speed

+- Basic instructions execute twice as fast.